 by Jake Knaub

 In just eight days, workers installed 245 Insulated Metal Panels (IMP's) to erect a 17,500 square-foot [1,626 m2] addition to WPG's manufacturing facility.
 The construction crew was briefly trained in the use of WPG lifters with IMP's, and within a day they had developed an efficient installation routine.
-Thanks to their hard work and WPG's state-of-the-art lifters, Powr-Grip's production floor expanded into the new addition in just two short weeks.
+Thanks to their hard work and WPG's lifters, Powr-Grip's production floor expanded into the new addition in just two short weeks.
 You'll love what installers have to say:

 Being in the materials handling business, Powr-Grip's choice to use insulated metal panels comes as no surprise.
 These panels are prefabricated siding and roofing pieces, complete with 26-gauge steel interior and exterior surfaces, as well as 4 inches [10 cm] of polyurethane insulation in between.
 One panel snaps into another, then another, and before you know it there is a completed building standing before you.
 IMP's are also highly energy-efficient and feature a clean, modern look.